 - An adjudication of guilt which will stay on your criminal record.

 If you are successfully convicted of this offense, you will not be eligible for early discretionary release and must serve the full mandatory prison sentence.
+In some cases, the court may withhold adjudication, which means you may avoid a formal conviction and this can affect your eligibility for record sealing or expungement.
 A qualified criminal defense attorney would be able to give you a more specific picture of the penalties that you may be facing and what options you have, which is why their support is so valuable.
 Contact us today for a free consultation.

 Leaving the Scene of an Accident in Florida

 If you caused an accident whilst attempting to flee to elude law enforcement and did not stop to speak to any attending officers or offer any assistance, you could be charged with leaving the scene of an accident.
+Additionally, leaving the scene after committing aggravated fleeing can result in further criminal charges with severe penalties.
 According to Florida Statute 316.062, all drivers in Florida have a duty to remain at the scene of an accident, give information, and render aid.
 Failure to do so would result in charges of a first-degree felony.
 A driver’s duties with regards to stopping at the scene of an accident include:

 - Stopping at the scene of an accident they have been involved in, or as close to it as possible.